vishaltiwari230996/Geeks-for-geeks-python-problems/README.md

 # Geeks-for-geeks-python-problems
-Solution to all programming question on geeks for geeks
+Solution to all programming question on geeks for geeks going from basic to intermediate.